 - Surgical errors

-- Mistakes in prescription of medication
+- Mistakes in the prescription of medication

 When using sharp instruments on sensitive areas such as oral tissue, the difference between safe practices and a damaging accident may be only millimeters, turning a careless mistake, at a crucial moment, into an undesired medical error.
 Although harm does not result from medical error 100% of the time, reducing incidents of improper commission, omission and execution avoids preventable accidents and improves the healthcare outcome.

-Dr. Stanley Malamed, author of Medical Emergencies in the Dental Office, indicates a medical consultation is indicated before any treatment that involves a degree of hemorrhage (e.g., periodontal surgery, oral surgery) if the patient is currently receiving anticoagulant or anti-platelet therapy.
+Dr. Stanley Malamed, the author of Medical Emergencies in the Dental Office, indicates a medical consultation is indicated before any treatment involving a degree of hemorrhage (e.g., periodontal surgery, oral surgery) the patient is currently receiving anticoagulant or anti-platelet therapy.
 The doctor should take precautions to prevent postoperative hemorrhage from occurring.
 Possible steps include a haemonstatic dressing placed within the socket, multiple sutures in the surgical area, intraoral pressure packs, extra oral icepacks, the avoidance of mouth rinses, and a soft diet for 48 hours following the procedure.